 Q Corp coordinates a statewide initiative that brings together consumers, providers, employers, policymakers, and health insurers to measure, report, and improve the quality and affordability of health care in Oregon.
 The goal of this measurement initiative is to improve patient care by coordinating and consolidating quality and utilization information.
 The initiative produces reports for primary care medical groups and clinics across the state.
 Reports have expanded over time to now include measures on chronic disease care, women's preventive services, utilization, well-child visits, potentially avoidable ED visits, and hospital admissions.
-Some measure results are publicly reported on Q Corp's consumer website, www.PartnerForQualityCare.org.
-Recently, Q Corp elected to add measures at the provider level that align with quality and resource use measures used for Coordinated Care Organization (CCO) incentives.
+Some measure results are publicly reported on Q Corp's consumer website once a year: http://q-corp.org/compare-your-care.
+Q Corp aims to align with quality and resource use measures used for other initiatives, including the Coordinated Care Organization (CCO) incentive metrics.
 These results are produced independently by Q Corp and represent insured populations including commercial, Medicaid and Medicare.